tradecloud/tradecloud-docs-api-v2/company/update.md

 # Update company profile and settings

-Name and roles cannot be updated.
+You can update your company profile and settings as described below.
+Note that your company name or roles cannot be updated.

-Update your profile and settings:

 ## Request